This content is not available in your preferred language.

 Solution

-This error message is typically encountered when developing an application with large data sets of arrays, clusters, or waveforms.
-Because LabVIEW stores each data set in a contiguous block of memory, the block of memory available on your computer might not be large enough to store a large data set.
-Another reason could be that lots of references are being opened and not closed properly.
+These error messages are typically encountered when developing an application with large data sets of arrays, clusters, or waveforms.
+As LabVIEW stores each data set in a contiguous block of memory, the block of memory available on your computer might not be large enough to store a large data set.

 Below are some suggestions to help prevent this error message from appearing: